thiagofborn/tf-ghactions/README.md

 ## Target Audience

-People are interested in DevOps culture and would like to create Infrastructure as Code (IaC).
+People interested in DevOps culture and would like to create Infrastructure as Code (IaC).

 ## Abstract
 ### VS Code as a dev-container for smart-provisioning